AdobeDocs/workfront.pt-BR/help/quicksilver/maestro/records/connect-records.md

 * Qualquer pessoa com acesso ao Maestro pode ver as conexões que você faz entre registros do Maestro ou entre registros do Maestro e objetos do Workfront.
 Além disso, você pode exibir e editar as conexões de todas as outras pessoas. <!--add that this is based on your permissions in both Maestro and Workfront (or, later, any other application)-->
 * Você pode conectar um registro do Maestro a um ou vários objetos de outro aplicativo.
 * Não é possível conectar taxonomias a tipos de registro ou a objetos de outro aplicativo. <!-- this is temporary; there will be certain objects (teams, etc) that will be linked to taxonomies, per Lilit-->
-* Atualmente, você pode vincular registros Maestro somente a objetos Workfront.
-Para vincular registros do Maestro a objetos do Workfront, você deve ter o seguinte:
+* Para vincular registros do Maestro a objetos do Workfront, você deve ter o seguinte:

    * Objetos do Workfront.
 Por exemplo, primeiro você deve criar projetos, portfólios, programas, empresas ou grupos no Workfront.
    * Espaços de trabalho, tipos de registros e registros do mestre.
 Para obter mais informações, consulte os seguintes artigos: